Mission Plaza Injury Medical Clinic, PA

 Sacrum

 The sacrum is located behind the pelvis.
-It consists of five bones that are abbreviated S1 through S5.
+It consists of five bones, abbreviated S1 through S5.
 They are fused in a triangular shape.
 The sacrum fits between the hip bones and connects the spine to the pelvis.
 The last vertebra, L5, moves with the sacrum.
-Right below are five more bones that are also fused, and they form the Coccyx or tailbone.
+Below are five more fused bones that form the coccyx, or tailbone.

 Intervertebral Discs

-The intervertebral discs make up a quarter of the spinal/vertebral column’s length.
+The intervertebral discs constitute a quarter of the spinal/vertebral column’s length.
 There are no discs between the Atlas, Axis, and Coccyx.
-Discs are not connected to the body’s vascular system and so depend on the endplates to disperse essential minerals and nutrients.
+Discs are not connected to the body’s vascular system, so they depend on the endplates to deliver essential minerals and nutrients.
 The cartilaginous layers keep the discs in place.
-Fibrocartilaginous cushionsΒ function as the spine/body’s shock absorbers.
-They protect the vertebrae, brain, nerves, etc. There is some vertebral motion that the discs allow, but individual disc movement is limited.
+Fibrocartilaginous cushions function as the spine/body’s shock absorbers.
+They protect the vertebrae, brain, nerves, etc. The discs allow some vertebral motion, but individual disc movement is limited.
 Significant motion is possible when the discs work together.

 Annulus Fibrosus and Nucleus Pulposus